PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_Findings_and_VisualisingDataInR.md

 ## 1) Creating the findings section
+Before you start, look at the feedback you have received on your poster by navigating to your GitHub repository and clicking on the 'Pull requests' header.
+There should be a feedback thread over there.
+Process the feedback and then continue as described below.

 Create appropriate graphical representations and tables of your data to fill the poster, which are:
 - Informative: of the data (distribution).
 - Meaningful: relevant to the data-driven research question.